simonlfc/MONACO/README.md

 IW4x +10 bolts-only sniper mod featuring weapons from the newest Call of Duty games only.

+Worked on this while I had some downtime on sm2.

 ### Customisation

 There are several game settings you can customise in `scripts\game\hooks.gsc`.